amirkeren/bluemix-lab2/README.md

 4. Click on "Add to Sequence" (note the flow of the sequence) and then click on "This Looks Good" to confirm

-5. Finally click on "Save Action Sequence" (you can change the sequence name if you like) to finish creating the sequence
+5. Finally click on "Save Action Sequence" (you can change the sequence name if you like) and "Done" to finish creating the sequence

 # Seeing it in action